Orbital Stabilization of Point-to-Point Maneuvers in Underactuated Mechanical Systems: Problem formulation

 The definition requires some further comments.
 Given an $\mg$-parameterized maneuver $\maneuver$, we denote by

 its corresponding \emph{orbit} (i.e. its projection upon state space).
-Due to the properties of $\maneuver$ stated in Definition~\ref{def:s-param_mamever}, one may in fact consider $\nomorb$ to consist of a (forced) \emph{heteroclinic orbit} of \eqref{eq:DynSys} and its limit points: by \textbf{P1}, $\nomorb$ is a $\cont{2}$-smooth, one-dimensional submanifold of $\Ri{n}$; by \textbf{P2}, its boundaries correspond to two separate (forced) equilibrium points of \eqref{eq:DynSys}; by \textbf{P3} and \textbf{P4}, it is non-vanishing on its interior; by \textbf{P5}, it has a tubular neighbourhood which does not self-intersect (consequently $\nomorb$ is an embedded submanifold and $\state_\nom:\mgspace\to\Ri{n}$ is one-to-one); whereas, by \textbf{P6}, it is a controlled invariant set of \eqref{eq:DynSys} that contains no (forced) equilibrium points on its interior.
+Due to the properties of $\maneuver$ stated in Definition~\ref{def:s-param_mamever}, one may in fact consider $\nomorb$ to consist of a (forced) \emph{heteroclinic orbit} of \eqref{eq:DynSys} and its limit points: by \textbf{P1}, $\nomorb$ is a $\cont{2}$-smooth, one-dimensional embedded submanifold of $\Ri{n}$; by \textbf{P2}, its boundaries correspond to two separate (forced) equilibrium points of \eqref{eq:DynSys}; whereas by \textbf{P3}, \textbf{P4} and \textbf{P5}, it is a controlled invariant set of \eqref{eq:DynSys} that contains no (forced) equilibrium points on its interior.

 Here the latter point can be verified by viewing the curve parameter $\mg=\mg(t)$ as a solution to